auth0/docs/articles/api/authentication/api-authz/_get-token.md

   "link": "#client-credentials"
 }) %>

-This is the OAuth 2.0 grant that server processes utilize in order to access an API.
-Use this endpoint to directly request an Access Token by using the Client Credentials (a Client ID and a Client Secret).
+This is the OAuth 2.0 grant that server processes use to access an API.
+Use this endpoint to directly request an Access Token by using the Client's credentials (a Client ID and a Client Secret).

 ### Request Parameters